Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 Weekly Periodic Tasks

-The following table outlines the tasks that ought to be performed on a weekly basis.
+The following table outlines the tasks that are to be performed on a weekly basis.

 |Generic||Create Citrix environment status report||Create a report on overall environment performance (server health, resource usage, user experience) and number of Citrix issues (close rate, open issues, and so on).|